Choosing The Best Mattress For Combination Sleepers

 That's because the Puffy Lux is made with comfort and support for your spine, which we definitely noticed when we laid down atop of it.
+This hybrid mattress provides zoned support for the shoulders and hips, which is ideal for side sleepers.
 It's soft and yet has some support to it that keeps you feeling comfortable.

 It was a nice little extra that this mattress includes a hypoallergenic cover too.
 You can wash it easily before you lie back down on the breathable and cooling foam mattress.
+The cool mattress cover regulates sleep temperature by drawing away body heat once you touch it.
 We loved that this foam mattress was made to adjust and adapt to your body, so no matter what sleep position you prefer, you'll find that you sleep well.

 Not Ready To Buy Today?

 That's okay!
 Sign up for our newsletter to get access to the best mattress deals available online.

 This list is ONLY for deals we negotiate for our readers.
 No spam.
 Ever

 Need Help Sleeping Better?
 Request our FREE Sleep Hygiene Guide.